duplocloud/tenant-terraform-generator/README.md

    - `duplocloud_byoh`
    - `duplocloud_emr_cluster`

-## How to run generated terraform projects to create duplo tenant and other resources ?
+## How to use generated terraform code to create a new DuploCloud Tenant, and its resources?

 ### Prerequisite
 1. Following environment variables to be exported in the shell while running this terraform projects.